Fenton Milk Glass Vase Value Guide

 The typical price range for Fenton Milk Glass Vase is $40 - $60 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- Condition is paramount; any chips or 'flea bites' on the raised hobnails will significantly decrease the $40-$60 market value.
+• Condition is paramount, as chips or 'flea bites' on the delicate hobnail points significantly reduce the $40-$60 valuation.

-- The presence of original foil labels or etched maker marks can push the price toward the higher end of the valuation range.
+• The presence of an original paper label or early branding can push the price toward the higher end of the market range.

 How to Identify Fenton Milk Glass Vase?